Homeowners and Contractors Welcome!

 Shipping & Returns

-Shipping costs are shown in your shopping cart after you've answered the shipping questions and entered your zip code.
-These rates are subsidized (discounted).
-If you are ordering over 10 tons or pallet weight is over 1 ton, your shipment will require a flatbed truck and you will require a forklift or skid steer large enough to remove the stones from the truck.
-Weights are indicated below the quantity box on the product page.
-If you don't have access to a skidsteer, you can easily rent one from your local hardware store by the hour.
-If less than 10 tons and pallet weight under 1 ton, we will ship via LTL and the stones will be removed for you via a pallet jack.
+Shipping costs appear in your cart once you’ve answered the shipping prompts and entered your zip code—rates are subsidized for your savings.
+Ordering over 10 tons or pallets exceeding 1 ton?
+You’ll need a flatbed truck and a forklift or skid steer to unload (check weights below the quantity box on product pages).
+No equipment?
+No problem—rent a skid steer by the hour from your local hardware store.
+For orders under 10 tons and pallets below 1 ton, we ship via LTL, and the stones are offloaded for you with a pallet jack.

 FAQ's